11555 Old Oregon Trail

 Fitting to their stated interests

 Students will enroll in courses related to their education and employment plans tailored to career readiness.
-The students will participate in job shadowing, volunteer, or internships during their time in the program, to support their successful transition into competitive employment at the end of the program.
-Most students typically start with classes designed to help them make the academic transition from high school to college level work.
-Students work regularly with program staff to develop and reach their goals, including academic and employment plans.
+The students will participate in job shadowing, volunteer, or internships during their three years in the program, to support their successful transition into competitive employment at the end of the program.

 General | |